-Jolly Papa is a weekly radio program on the community FM station in Takoma Park, MD, just outside Washington, DC.
-Co-hosts Eme & Michael weave together styles and eras from across Africa and its diaspora, and invite musicians working the DC African music scene to share their songs and stories on-air.
+The Jolly Papa Show is a weekly radio program on the community FM station in Takoma Park, MD, just outside Washington, DC.
+Co-hosts Eme & Michael weave together styles and eras from across Africa and its diaspora, and invite musicians playing African music in Washington, DC to share their songs and stories on-air.

 Tune in Wednesdays 1-3pm ET at 94.3FM or stream it live at www.takomaradio.org.

 JOLLY PAPA RADIO is a 24/7 internet radio station and free radio app showcasing the deep talent in the Washington DC African music community.
 COMING SOON!
 Jolly Papa Radio will expand to offer all the music Eme & Michael play on their weekly show, plus in-studio performances and more.
 You’ll be able to listen to thousands of songs from the hottest African artists plus old school gems and tons in between.
 With fresh content added each week you’ll always find something new on JOLLY PAPA RADIO.

-JollyPapa.com where Eme & Michael post their on-air interviews, playlists and other content that highlights the many fascinating perspectives and personalities on the scene in DC.
+JollyPapa.com where Eme & Michael post their on-air interviews, playlists and other content that highlights the many fascinating perspectives and personalities playing African Music in Washington, DC.
 Eme & Michael have both been active in the area for over a decade as bandleaders, producers, composers and organizers, and they each currently front separate African bands (Eme & Heteru and Chopteeth Afrofunk Big Band).
 They launched the Jolly Papa radio program and blog as a way to foster collaboration and a sense of community among their peers, and to shed light on the depth and breadth of African musical talent in this city.